Cray-J/gambling-goof/README.md

 * firebase init (set public directory to dist & do not overwrite index.html)
 * ng build --prod
 * firebase deploy
+* Error might be due to expired token, (do Firebase logout and Firebase login)